pawanharariya/AndroidInterviewTopics/README.md

 	Activity 2 : onPause -> onStop -> onDestroy (parallel)

 -- State of the full back stack is saved but, in order to efficiently use resources, activities are only restored when they are recreated.

+Coroutines
+1. Light weight thread and execute on top of threads (Because normal thread are limited and expensive) but with coroutines threads can be freed if waiting.
+2. Multiple coroutines can be executed on single thread, because if the task is taking long time, thread can be freed.

+Coroutine scope and Coroutine context and Dispatchers.
+Scope - Defines lifetime of coroutine.
+So that all coroutines associated with the scope can be cancelled.
+Context - Defines threads on which coroutine will run with the help of dispatchers.

+Dispatchers : Dispatch the coroutine on Threads.
+Dispatchers.Main, Dispatchers.IO

+Suspending Functions : suspends the execution on current thread and frees the thread.
+Suspending function should be called from coroutine or other suspending function.
+For making callback based code to sequential code.

+Job - It helps to manage coroutine and cancel it or wait for it.
+Job object is returned when we create the coroutine.
+And we can use job.join() to wait for its completion.

+Join : Job.join() wait till coroutine is finished.

+Launch : Fire and forget coroutine, we don’t care about result (returns JOB instance)

+Async/Await : coroutine executed using Async returns a value and we can wait for this value till it’s returned.
+(Returns Deferred<T> subclass of Job)

+Inside a coroutine suspending functions run synchronously so we can wait for result.
+But outside we have to use join or async-await.
+If there are multiple suspending functions and we want to run them in parallel inside a coroutine either we can execute them in separate coroutines altogether or execute them separately inside the main coroutine using launch and async-await.

+Jobs have parent-child relationship.
+If we execute coroutines inside a coroutine they become child jobs.
+Child jobs inherit the context of parent job and are cancelled if parent job is cancelled.
+But they can have their own context as well by explicitly defining it.
+We can check if the coroutine is still Active and then cancel based on it.

+Parent job cancel the child coroutine if it returns CancellationException if it return some other exception entire coroutine is cancelled.

+withContext() : blocks the coroutine till it gets completed and then executes the later commands

+runBlocking : it block the thread until coroutine is completed, the other commands will be be executed till the coroutine is completed but the program won’t exit till coroutine is complete.
+Useful in test cases.

+ViewModelScope is attached to ViewModel.
+Lifecycle Scope is attached to activities or fragments.

+Dependency Injection
+Without DI :
+1. Code is not unit testable.
+2. Non extensible code because dependency cannot be changed later.
+3. Violate single responsibility principle, creating other objects.
+4. Lifetime problem (Database requires single connections but every class creates its own connection) (Non-reusable).

+Constructor Injection and Field Injection

+Dagger 2 : Helps to implement DI
+1. Consumer - @Inject
+2. Producer - @Module, @Provides, @Binds
+3. Connector - @Component (connects producer and consumer)

+Dagger-Hilt
+We get components and scopes by default.
+Dependencies defined in parent component are available to child component by default.
+Scopes define boundary.
+Like component will be singleton in activity with @ActivityScopre Runtime dependencies are available	automatically like ApplicationContext.

+Constructor Injection cannot be used in case of Third party libraries, on interfaces or Builder patter object creation.
+So we use modules and define how to create objects of it.

+@InstallIn attaches the module to component.
+Hilt provides Application and Activity component by default.
+Application component is Singleton component.
+Components follow hierarchy.

+@Binds to bind an interface with its implementation.

+Qualifiers help to resolve binding in case of multiple implementations of same type, then which object to return. @Named(“name”) is used.

+@HiltViewModel automatically creates ViewModel Factory and injects dependencies.